-- Failure to keep VA Medical Center Home Oxygen renewal appointment in the Pulmonary Department. - Failure to allow Mid-Cities access to equipment and oxygen on the route day.
-Your route day form is in your setup paperwork. - Failure to allow Lifegas, the liquid provider, access to the home.
-Lifegas will provide you with a schedule. - For smoking while on Oxygen - For failure to enroll in and actively participate in a smoking cessation program. - For safety issues that could cause injury to yourself or others in the community. - Threats of physical violence or terroristic threats in person or over the phone to any VA or Mid-Cities staff member. - For missing several home appointments - Failure to allow Home inspection visits by the VA Medical Center, Mid-Cities Home Medical and Accreditation Inspection Compliance Officers. - You are getting better, and tests sow you are processing oxygen well enough not to need additional oxygen support.
+- Failure to keep your annual VA Medical Center Home Oxygen renewal appointment. - Failure to allow Mid-Cities access to equipment and oxygen on the route day or during other appointments. - Failure to allow the liquid oxygen provider, access to the home. - For smoking while on Oxygen. - For failure to enroll in and actively participate in a smoking cessation program. - For safety issues that could cause injury to yourself or others in the community. - Threats of physical violence or terroristic threats in person, over the phone, written, or electronically sent to any VA or Mid-Cities staff member, employee, or representative. - For missing two or more home appointments. - Failure to allow home inspection visits by the VA Medical Center, Mid-Cities Home Medical and Accreditation Inspection Compliance Officers. - Your lung function is better, and your doctor determines you no longer need oxygen therapy.

-Patient Privacy
+Patient Privacy: